-> Lockers for the skates (each one hosts 20 pais).
+> Lockers for the skates (each one hosts 20 pairs).

 > Elements for the manual maintenance of the ice in the case of ice rinks up to 300 m2, and additionally, the machinery for the maintenance of major sizes rinks.

-> Depending on the size, a number of bears to help skating, which varies according to the capacity of the track.
+> Depending on the size, a number of bears to help skating, which varies according to the capacity of the rink.

-> We also include helmets in a quantity due the capacity of the track.
+> We also include helmets in a quantity due the capacity of the rink.